Building a Sandwich Through Permutations and Combinations: A Taste of Mathematical Creativity

 There are 120 different combinations of 3 fillings you can create for your sandwich.
 Combinations are incredibly useful for scenarios where the order doesn't matter, like selecting toppings for a pizza or, in our case, assembling a sandwich.

-Adding the Toppings: A Dash of Complexity
+Adding Fillings: A Pinch of Complexity

 Toppings are where the complexity of permutations and combinations truly shines.
 Suppose you have eight delicious toppings to choose from, and you want to add two to your sandwich.
 Using the combination formula: